linkedin/forthic/docs/modules/global_module.md

 ### DUP
 `( a -- a a )`

 Duplicates the top element of the stack.

 For the Python and Javascript host languages, the duplicated element is a reference to the original element.

+### N-DUP
+`( a num -- a ... a )`

+Pops the top element of the stack and pushes `num` duplicates of it onto the stack.

+For the Python and Javascript host languages, the duplicated element is a reference to the original element.

 ### SWAP
 `( a b -- b a )`